 Students will be introduced to the fundamentals of Computer Numerical Controlled (CNC) Milling machines and their programming.
 First covered in this course is the basic operation of CNC machines with topics such as safety, simulation, tooling with tool selection, and machine zeroing.
 Hands-on training via simulation will expose the student to absolute and incremental positioning, circular interpolation, program interpolation, and cycle pausing.
 CNC Machine safety will be stressed throughout this course.
-(Prerequisites: LMAN1200, LMAN1400).
+(Prerequisites: MANF1200L or MATH1370L, MANF 1420L and MANF 1430L).